FugaCloud/python-objectstore/README.md

 ```

 This will list all the files in your container.
-You will now be able to get en delete files from your Container with:
+You will now be able to get and delete files from your Container with:

 ```python
 with FugaObjectStore(ACCESS_KEY, SECRET_KEY, '<your-container-name>') as fuga: